ronnytorresmtz/advanced-crud-vue/README.md

 ## TODO

-1. Add a Login with Laravel Passport to uses JWT Authentications (In Process)
-2. Allow to add an image as avatar if the email does not exit in gravatar service
+1. Allow to add an image as avatar if the email does not exit in gravatar service
-3. Test spec's
+2. Test spec's
-4. Upgrate to Laravel 5.5 or lastest releases
+3. Upgrate to Laravel 5.5 or lastest releases
-5. Upgrate to  Vue 2.5 or last releases or lastest releases
+4. Upgrate to  Vue 2.5 or last releases or lastest releases
-6. Review Security
+5. Review Security

 ## Build Setup